-Two modes of operation for each channel of the detector are available.
-Presence or Pulse Mode is selected by setting the state of DIP switch 5 on each of the two front panel mounted eight-position DIP switch modules.
+Two modes of operation for each detector channel are available.
+Presence or Pulse Mode is selected by setting the state of DIP switch 5.

 PRESENCE MODE: Provides a Call hold time of at least four minutes (regardless of vehicle size) and typically one to three hours for an automobile or truck.
 This is the factory default setting and the most common setting.
-A minimum 100 millisecond presence output time can be selected by setting DIP switch 2 of S3 (located on the PC board) to the ON position.
-When the switch is in the OFF position, the presence time reflects the actual time the vehicle is over the loop.
+A minimum 100 ms presence output time can be selected by setting DIP switch 2 of SW3 (located near the upper right corner of the PC board) to the ON position.
+In the OFF position, the presence time reflects the actual time the vehicle is over the loop.

-PULSE MODE: An output pulse of 125 ± 10 milliseconds duration is generated for each vehicle entering the loop detection zone.
+PULSE MODE: An output Pulse of 125 ± 10 milliseconds duration is generated for each vehicle entering the loop detection zone.
 Each detected vehicle is instantly tuned out if it remains in the loop detection zone longer than two seconds.
 This enables detection of subsequent vehicles entering the loop detection zone.
 After each vehicle leaves the loop detection zone, the channel resumes full sensitivity within one second.

-NOTE: Changing the Presence / Pulse Mode switch setting of an individual channel will reset that channel.
+NOTE: Changing the Presence / Pulse switch setting of an individual channel will RESET that channel.